Lesson Plan - Get It!

 Let's take a look at some specific examples:

-- If given different signs when adding, you want to first ignore the signs all together (sounds silly I know, but it works, I promise!).
+- If given different signs when adding, you want to first ignore the signs altogether.
+(Sounds silly I know, but it works, I promise!)

 - Decide what sign your answer should be by looking at the sign of the larger number in the original problem.
 If it was originally positive, your answer will be positive.
 If it was originally negative, the answer will be negative.